Group picnic area.

 Directions

-From Tucson, drive north on Oracle Road (U.S. Highway 89) for 27 miles to State Highway 77.
-Turn right and drive 10 miles to Oracle.
+From Tucson, drive north on Oracle Road (US Highway 89) for 27 miles to State Highway 77.
+Turn right (east) and drive 10 miles to the town of Oracle.
 Take the first Oracle exit and travel 4 miles through town to Forest Road 38.
-Follow FR 38 for 8 miles to Peppersauce Canyon.
-The unpaved road is typically passable by sedan in dry conditions.
+Follow FR 38 to Peppersauce Canyon.
+Speed limit is 5 mph inside the campground and 35 mph on FR 38.

 Amenities